Ajay5847/Duplicate/README.md

 The target audience for this project is anyone who needs to quickly and easily remove duplicates from a string.

 ## Features
-Enter a string on the input page
+Enter a string on the input page.\
-Display a set of cards on the show page, each representing a unique character in the string Cards have a delete icon that removes all other instances of the same character If there are no duplicates left, a "check" button is displayed Users can navigate back to the input page using a back button
+Display a set of cards on the show page, each representing a unique character in the string.\
+Cards have a delete icon that removes all other instances of the same character.\
+If there are no duplicates left, a "check" button is displayed.\
+Users can navigate back to the input page using a back button

 ### `npm start`